pittsburghmodular/NullVentana/README.md

 Two shape slots draw on top of the video layer.

 - Pick a shape in each slot. **OFF** draws nothing, so a slot can be disabled to let the video or background show through.
 - **BACKGROUND ON/OFF** per slot — OFF skips that shape's own backdrop fills so only the main geometry is drawn.
+A few shapes go further and open windows in themselves: ALTITUDE drops its sea, TUNNEL leaves half its wall panels unfilled, BLACKHOLE's disc becomes a clear hole and MEMORY keeps only its bright stripes (see the shape notes below).
 - **CROSSFADE** — mixes A and B. When Shape B has BACKGROUND OFF the slider becomes **OVERLAY**: A stays at full opacity and B is layered on top.
 - **AUTO ON/OFF** — sweeps the crossfade back and forth slowly by itself.

-Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, PLASMA, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, WOBBLE, LATTICE, ECHO, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, ECLIPSE, RAIN, HALO, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SEQUENCER, SYNTH, WEB, DAISIES, VAPORWAVE, ASTEROIDS, DANCER, CITY, JELLYFISH, OIL PAINT, PIXEL WORLD, NEON CITY, SCRATCH, SKYLINE, AMOEBAS.
+Available shapes: ORBS, RINGS, SCOPE, WAVES, TUNNEL, MEMORY, LISSAJOUS, ALTITUDE, BLOBS, POLYLOCK, SONAR, AURORA, ODYSSEY, SUPERNOVA, BLACKHOLE, CONSTELLATION, GLITCH, HLINES, MOIRE, COLORBARS, SPIROGRAPH, PULSES, FOREST, ECLIPSE, RAIN, HALO, TRIANGLES, RISING, DIAMONDS, HOLLOW, SOLAR, LIMINAL, SEQUENCER, SYNTH, WEB, DAISIES, VAPORWAVE, ASTEROIDS, DANCER, CITY, JELLYFISH, OIL PAINT, PIXEL WORLD, NEON CITY, SCRATCH, SKYLINE, AMOEBAS.

 Each shape reacts to the audio bands in its own way — SCOPE draws the raw waveform, DIAMONDS drives each ring from a different band, DANCER moves limbs on bass/mids/highs, and so on.
 Experiment.

 ### Newer shapes

+- **VAPORWAVE** (rewritten) — a neon spectrogram grid under a low-poly wireframe mountain range.
+The floor is a height field: frequency runs across the columns (mirrored about a calm centre lane) and time runs into the distance, so every sound appears as a ridge at your feet and travels toward the horizon (some seeds reverse the direction or put the bass at the edges).
+Grid segments carrying energy light up toward white or an accent colour and the cells beneath them glow as tiles.
+Bass pulses the line glow, horizon line, sun and scroll speed; low-mids stretch the mountains; highs pump their neon edges and the stars.
+The grid reads the analyser spectrum directly in 32 bands.
+DENSITY changes the whole picture: grid cell size, mountain mesh resolution and number of ranges (one to three), stars, light streaks, sun stripe count and scanline pitch.
+SEED picks one of three scenes — night wireframe, dusk with a silhouette range and striped sun, or daylight pastel — plus horizon height, camera height and colour roles from the palette.
+- **MEMORY** (replaces PLASMA) — a warped field of soft flowing stripes with a sheet of fine lines twisting through a pinch point, both bent by the same swirl so the lines ride the flow.
+Bass tightens the swirl, low-mids push the stripes along, highs sharpen the stripe edges, and each line carries its slice of the spectrum as a zigzag.
+DENSITY raises the stripe frequency and the number of lines.
+With BACKGROUND OFF only the bright stripes and the lines remain.
+- **SUPERNOVA** (replaces LATTICE) — a pinwheel of translucent triangles, each stepped down to a dark core and trailed by ghost copies, surrounded by lacy fractal web clusters with glowing nodes drifting out along spiral arms.
+Bass swells the pinwheel, low-mids spin it, each cluster breathes on its own band, highs light the nodes.
+DENSITY adds blades, ghost trails, clusters and web depth.
+- **ODYSSEY** (replaces WOBBLE) — curved, tapered ribbons of light flung out of a white-hot core, with hairline streaks and a soft coloured bloom behind.
+Bass throws the ribbons further and pulses the core, each ribbon's length and width follow its own slice of the spectrum, highs brighten the streaks.
+DENSITY sets the number of ribbons and streaks.
+It paints no backdrop, so it works well as an overlay.
+- **BLACKHOLE** (replaces ECHO) — a star-filled black disc with a bright rim, wrapped in stacked polar blobs whose lobes are the spectrum folded around the circle, a crown of radial rays (one frequency bin each), thin wobbling orbit loops and curtains of fine waves down both screen edges.
+Each blob layer also throws one large wing on its own band; bass breathes the disc.
+DENSITY adds blob layers, rays, orbits, curtain bands and stars.
+With BACKGROUND OFF the centre of the disc is a clear window onto whatever is underneath (Shape A or video), with only the rim and a few inner stars drawn over it.
 - **OIL PAINT** — a seeded nature landscape built from thousands of thick brush dabs: a mood (day, sunset, dusk, mist, storm or gold), hazed mountain ridges, a lake or meadow, trees, rocks and wildflowers over canvas grain.
 The painting is re-dabbed every few seconds with a slow crossfade so the brushwork breathes.
 Bass swells the sun glow, mids push the clouds, treble adds lake shimmer.
 DENSITY runs through the whole canvas — sky strokes, ridge texture, water strokes, grass, trees and flowers fade in as it rises — so an LFO on DENSITY sweeps it from flat wash to full impasto.
 SEED picks a new scene; the palette re-tints it and colours the flowers and sun.
 - **PIXEL WORLD** — an endless auto-scrolling side-view platformer world in bright 8-bit colour.
 Seven seeded biomes (meadow, desert, snow, candy, jungle, lava, night), parallax clouds and hills, tiled ground with plateaus and pits, floating blocks, bushes, flowers, toadstools, trees and spinning gems.
 Bass speeds the scroll and bounces the gems, treble adds sparkles.
 DENSITY sets stars, clouds, decorations, platforms, gems and sparkles.
 - **NEON CITY** — a dense wireframe vector city in true 3D.
 The camera glides quickly and smoothly (no bob) down a boulevard between deep blocks of towers, ziggurats, spired towers, wedges, drum towers and bridged slabs, all drawn purely in lines with a hand-drawn feel (edges of varying pen weight, some missing or doubled), plus floor hatching, mullions, bracing, mast lattices, glowing neon outlines, sagging cables with lamps, and braced gantries with chasing lights.
 Dart-shaped ships and drones move at their own pace regardless of the camera.
 Bass surges the edge glow and speed, mids add traffic, treble flickers the neon.
 DENSITY controls block depth and count, how many edges and details are drawn, gantries, cables and traffic.